Blog · Review Essay · Last reviewed June 25, 2026

 Visibility can also punish the vulnerable before it restrains the powerful.
 Employers may watch workers more easily than workers watch employers.
 Police may record communities more easily than communities obtain misconduct files.
 Platforms may expose users to mobs while hiding ranking systems, moderation tools, and advertiser access.

-For this site's recurring concerns, The Transparent Society belongs beside The Black Box Society, The Age of Surveillance Capitalism, Seeing Like a State, and Weapons of Math Destruction.
+Read this way, The Transparent Society belongs beside The Black Box Society, The Age of Surveillance Capitalism, Seeing Like a State, and Weapons of Math Destruction.
 Those books all ask who gets to see, classify, predict, and contest.

 Brin adds a missing pressure: opacity is not solved by hiding everyone equally, because equal hiding is rarely what happens.
 In practice, the powerful often keep seeing while the public loses the ability to inspect power.
 The AI age makes that imbalance feel normal by wrapping institutional decisions in helpful interfaces.